Nov. 12, 2021

 Waterloo – International Education Week is celebrated worldwide every third week of November to highlight the importance of international education and support international engagement efforts.

-Avis Beek, assistant professor in the Faculty of Education, is an expert in education for international mindedness, international and comparative education, and STEM education in global contexts.
-Prior to joining Laurier, she was an educator in Bahrain, Malaysia, Japan and the Czech Republic.
+Avis Beek, assistant professor in the Faculty of Education, is an expert in international teacher training, education for refugees in transit, and STEM education in global contexts.
+Prior to joining Laurier, she was an educator in Europe, Asia, and Africa.
+Beek teaches a range of courses in Laurier’s International Education Studies and Bachelor of Education programs.
 Contact: email@example.com

 Alexandra Gottardo is a professor in the Department of Psychology.
 Her research focuses on oral and written language development in individuals, including reading development among learners who speak English as a second language and a variety of first languages, such as Spanish, Arabic, Farsi and Chinese.
 She has researched reading comprehension and vocabulary acquisition with children from preschool to high school and with undergraduate university students.
-She collaborates with her PhD student Portia Padilla in studying multilingual learners in the Philippines.
-In August, Gottardo and Professor Eileen Wood helped bring an interactive literacy program to children in remote communities in Kenya.
-Without computers or the internet, these children had been out of school since the pandemic forced schools to operate virtually.
+In 2020, Gottardo and Professor Eileen Wood helped bring an interactive literacy program to children in remote communities in Kenya who had been forced out of school because of the pandemic.
+This program has subsequently been integrated into regular programming by stakeholders in the community.
+Gottardo, Wood and their colleagues at Concordia University, the Aga Khan Academy and World Vision are also examining the effectiveness of a Teacher Professional Development program for teachers in Kenya to facilitate implementation of the online and offline versions of this literacy program.
 Contact: email@example.com

 – 30 –